Ulysses S. Grant and the American Civil War: Historical reputation and aftermath

-Ulysses S. Grant was a very popular man in the United States after the American Civil War.
+Grant was a very popular man in the United States after the American Civil War.
 After President Lincoln was assassinated in April 1865, Grant became America's first four-star general and would aid Congress, led by the Radicals, in their effort to reconstruct the South.
 Grant often disagreed with President Andrew Johnson's conservative approach during the Reconstruction Era of the United States.
 Grant was looked on as a popular national leader who could mend the nation's wounds and bring in an era of peace.
 Grant was able to oust the French from Mexico as commanding general under Johnson and also able to thwart a Fenian Brotherhood attempted takeover of Canada.
 Grant was also in charge of Indian campaigns on the Western frontier.
 Elected President twice in 1868 and 1872 Grant's terms in office were filled with federal corruption scandals and sectional violence over the constitutional citizenship rights of African Americans.

 Grant, as President, supported the efforts of Congress to protect the Civil Rights of African Americans and was able for a few years to legally and militarily defeat the Ku Klux Klan.
 After Grant retired from the Presidency, he went on an unprecedented World tour visiting Europe, the Mid East, and Asia, returning by ship to San Francisco in June, 1879.
 In March 1885, with the help of his friends in Congress, President Chester A. Arthur authorized Grant to be reinstated into the U.S. military in order to receive retirement pay.
 Grant then was reinstated his full rank in the U.S. military by President Grover Cleveland, whereupon Grant and his family received much needed full military retirement pay.
 In 1885, Grant finished his popular and financially successful military memoirs and died after a painful struggle with throat cancer.

 Toward the end of Grant's life, the semi-religious cultic Lost Cause movement in the South propped up Robert E. Lee, who had surrendered to Grant at Appomattox, as the greatest general during the Civil War, and elevated Lee, rather than Grant, to a god-like status.
 This false view permeated throughout American society.
 Grant was viewed as a drunk and butcher who had won only because he waged a brutal war of attrition.
 Historian Edward H. Bonekemper counters this view and says that Grant was the most successful general of the Civil War, noting that in the West, Grant drove the Confederates out of the Mississippi Valley through a series of battles and campaigns, including Fort Donelson, Vicksburg, and Chattanooga.
 When Grant was brought back East and put in command of the Union Army, he was able to defeat Lee's Confederate army within a year and effectively brought the war to a close.
 According to Bonekemper, Grant's armies were more destructive than Confederate armies.
 Grant's Union armies in the West and East that battled Confederate armies, inflicted more casualties, a total of 190,760 Confederate versus 153,643 Union, a difference of 37,118.